top of page

 How is a psychotherapist different from a psychologist?

-Psychologists often work with clinical diagnoses using structured, evidence-based treatments.
-Psychotherapists, while also trained in evidence-based approaches, tend to work more relationally and holistically — exploring emotional patterns, deep-rooted experiences, and the inner life.
+Trained psychotherapists use evidence-based approaches and tend to work more relationally and holistically — exploring emotional patterns, deep-rooted experiences, and the inner life.
 My soul-centred approach also brings in and integrates energetic aspects of healing (energy psychology), mindfulness, trance, somatic work, and EMDR (bilateral processing) for trauma.
+Psychologists often work with clinical diagnoses using structured evidence based treatments such as CBT, ACT and DBT.

 How is a psychotherapist different from a counsellor?

 There’s some overlap, but psychotherapy generally involves more in-depth, longer-term work and training in areas like trauma and complex emotional processing.
-Counselling is often shorter-term and focused on immediate life challenges.
-I’m trained in both and integrate them to meet you where you are.
+Psychotherapists also engage in their own personal inner work in order to maintain a deep level of presence with their clients.
+Counselling is often shorter-term (sometimes referred to as 'talk-therapy') and focused on immediate life challenges.